Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes. II: Introduction

 Recall also that the parametric behaviour and hierarchies of condensates are qualitatively different at $\mph\lessgtr\mo=\la(\la/m_Q)^{(2N_c-N_F)/N_c}$, see section 3 in \cite{ch4} and section 2 in \cite{ch6}.
 Therefore, because we consider in this paper the region $N_F>3N_c$ and $\mph\gg\la,\, m_Q\ll\la$, then $\mo\ll\la$ is very small and we always deal with the region $\mph\gg\mo$ in this paper.\\

 For calculations of mass spectra in various vacua in the strongly coupled regimes we use the dynamical scenario introduced in \cite{ch3}.
-This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories can be in two {\it standard} phases only\,: these are either the HQ (heavy quark) phase where they are confined, or the Higgs phase where they form nonzero coherent condensate, $\langle Q^i_a\rangle\neq 0$, breaking the color symmetry.
-The word {\it standard} implies here also that, in such theories without elementary colored adjoint scalars, no additional parametrically lighter solitons (e.g. magnetic monopoles or dyons) are formed at those scales where quarks decouple as heavy or are higgsed. \footnote{\, In the logarithmically weakly coupled regimes the dynamics is simple and clear and we need no additional assumptions because this scenario is literally standard. } \\
+This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories can be in two {\it standard} phases only\,: these are either the HQ (heavy quark) phase where they are not higgsed but confined, with $\langle Q\rangle=\langle{\ov Q}\rangle=0$, or the Higgs phase where they form nonzero coherent condensate with (at least some components of) $\langle Q^i_a\rangle=\langle{\ov Q}_i^a\rangle\neq 0$, breaking the color symmetry.
+The word {\it standard} implies here also that, unlike ${\cal N}=2$ SQCD, in such ${\cal N}=1$ theories without elementary colored adjoint scalars, no additional cparametrically lighter solitons (e.g. magnetic monopoles or dyons) are formed at those scales where quarks decouple as heavy or are higgsed. \footnote{\, In the logarithmically weakly coupled regimes the dynamics is simple and clear and we need no additional assumptions because this scenario is literally standard. } \\

 The organization of the paper is as follows.
 The vacua with the unbroken $U(N_F)$ global flavor symmetry are considered in sections 2 and 3, in both the direct and dual theories.
-The vacua with the spontaneously broken $U(N_F)\ra U(\no)\times U(\nt)$ flavor symmetry are considered in sections 4-6.
-In Appendix, for a reader convenience, we recall from \cite{ch6} the values of various condensates in different vacua at $N_F>2N_c$. { Unbroken flavor symmetry $U(N_F)$} {\bf Unbroken flavor symmetry $U(N_F)$}
+The vacua with the spontaneously broken $U(N_F)_{L+R}\ra U(\no)_{L+R}\times U(\nt)_{L+R}$ global flavor symmetry are considered in sections 4-6.
+In Appendix, for a reader convenience, we remind from \cite{ch6} the values of various condensates in different vacua at $N_F>2N_c$. { Unbroken flavor symmetry $U(N_F)$} {\bf Unbroken flavor symmetry $U(N_F)$}